Emmenagogue herbs are generally meant to be those which will bring on your period.

 Likewise, if you are pregnant and want to avoid a miscarriage, then you should not worry if you eat some of these herbs.

 The herbs in the 'mild' emmenagogue category are common herbs that you would find in normal cooking and should not damage or jeopardise a healthy embryo in culinary quantities.

-The photo at the top of this page is of Golden Feverfew which falls into the mild category along with ginger, parsley, sage, rosemary and yarrow.
+The photo on this page is of Golden Feverfew, which falls into the mild category, along with ginger, parsley, sage, rosemary and yarrow.

 If you miscarry after eating a small quantity of any of these herbs, then your pregnancy was not viable in the first place - whatever has happened is not your fault.

 Historically, women would use the stronger herbs to bring on menstruation if they did not want to be pregnant.

 Currently, they are referred to as mild, medium and strong.